no-garlic/lyrical/README.md

  - Destructive actions & song regeneration should show a confirmation prompt
  - Create 8 records for structure templates when creating a user
  - Update prompts about combining vocalisations, eg, ah, aah or ah-ah-ah, ooh-ah-ahh
+ - Apply the LLM Rules (like exclude word, include word, start with word) in code as a final check before sending text to page
  - Update prompt about other rules, like ... and rrrrrrun, and trailing ``````
  - Add href# to Navigation Timeline
  - Make all panels use scrollbars the same